Jamie Benn Game Preview: Stars vs. Blackhawks

-Jamie Benn and the Dallas Stars will be in action on Friday at 8:00 PM ET, and they'll be up against the Chicago Blackhawks.
-Fancy a wager on Benn?
-We have numbers and figures to help you.
+Jamie Benn and the Dallas Stars will be in action on Sunday at 8:00 PM ET, and they'll be facing the Chicago Blackhawks.
+Prop bets for Benn are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.